September 30, 2023

 The same site, present day

-It was demolished in 1980, the site standing vacant for several years until a new, considerably less striking, building took its place.
+It was demolished in 1980, the site standing vacant for several years.
+A considerably less striking building stands in its place today.

 TIVOLI THEATRE